Oliver's Cornwall

 Prideaux Place Garden

 We had greatly enjoyed a house tour of Prideaux Place a few years ago.
 Later we learned that the gardens, which had disappointed us then, were under restoration under the aegis of Tom Petherick of Heligan fame.
 So in July 2008 we combined a walk from Harlyn Bay to Padstow with a visit to Prideaux Place Garden.
 We were delighted that so much that had been closed to us before was now open.
 A sign led us across the bridge over the road to the quarry garden (still to be restored) and to the deer park (a small herd grazing and views over the Camel Estuary to Roughtor and Brown Willy on Bodmin Moor).
-Near the deer park entrance is the newly discovered well that may be St. Petroc's original holy well.
+Not far from the deer park entrance is the newly discovered well that may be St. Petroc's original holy well while, at the edge of the lawn is an ancient Cornish Cross.
 A woodland walk then leads round to the formal garden.
 Sensibly no attempt has been made to recreate the original; instead a fountain pool with water lilies is surrounded by simple box-edged beds set in lawned areas.
 A massive amount of clearing has been done in the woodland areas, an avenue of limes has been planted as have spring shrubs and bulbs.
 The restoration still has some way to go to reach maturity but is well worth seeing, most particularly in conjunction with the house tour.
 We enjoyed our usual cream tea on the front terrace.

 Fountain Pool in the Formal Garden